-As a result of work undertaken by Dr

-Ann McEwan, there is a proposal for an

-additional 82 items to be added to the

-Historic Heritage Schedule.
-These include

-the former Criterion/Excelsior Hotel at 132

-Stafford Street, proposed as a Category

-A item HHI 69 and the former Olympia

-Hall/Olympia Garage/Army Drill Hall at 31

-Barnard Street, proposed as a Category

-B item HHI 78.
-The extent of the former

-hotel item covers the entire site, while the

-extent of the Olympia Hall includes only

-the building.
-The former hotel is also a

-Heritage New Zealand Pouhere Taonga

-archaeological site.
+As a result of work undertaken by Dr Ann McEwan, an additional 82 items have been added to the Historic Heritage Schedule.
+These include the former Criterion/ Excelsior Hotel at 132 Stafford Street, listed as a Category A item HHI 69 and the former Olympia Hall/Olympia Garage/ Army Drill Hall at 31 Barnard Street, listed as a Category B item HHI 78.
+The extent of the former hotel item covers the entire site, while the extent of the Olympia Hall includes only the building.
+The former hotel is also a Heritage New Zealand Pouhere Taonga archaeological site.